-- a.
-Zero.

-- b. \$750,000.

-- c. \$1,000,000.

-- d. (\$250,000).

-- 9. LG is a limited partnership with one general partner (G), and a group of limited partners (L).
-The partnership agreement allocates profits and losses 20 percent to G and 80 percent to L. Because the limited partners cannot be compelled to make additional contributions to capital, the partnership agreement contains a qualified income offset.
+5. LG is a limited partnership with one general partner (G), and a group of limited partners (L).
+The partnership agreement allocates profits and losses 20% to G and 80% to L. Because the limited partners cannot be compelled to make additional contributions to capital, the partnership agreement contains a qualified income offset.
 At the beginning of the year, the partners' capital balances were as follows:

-Capital, G THE STATE OF THE S \$ 10,000 Capital, L \$ 50,000
+Capital, G \$ 10,000 Capital, L \$ 50,000

-The partnership lost \$100,006 this year.
+The partnership lost \$100,000 this year.
 No portion of the loss was attributable to nonrecourse deductions.
 How much of this loss will be allocable to the general partner G?